 One of the most interesting aspects of that trial was that a lot, if not the majority of the case presented against the accused was based on telecoms evidence.
 This is, of course, a common feature of modern domestic criminal trials, but I’m not aware of another ICL case which relied on telecom evidence to the same extent, or at the same volume (at the date of this interview, at any case!).
 In short order, we all had to become very familiar with the technicalities of the field and to translate this into legal language in order to meet the prosecution’s case.
 It was especially important to understand exactly what this evidence could, and couldn’t without other supporting evidence, tell the person analysing it.

-I worked as a Legal Officer with UNIFIL from 2019 to 2020, when I took a sabbatical from the STL.
+I worked as a Legal Officer with UNIFIL (United Nations Interim Force in Lebanon) from 2019 to 2020, when I took a sabbatical from the STL.
 This experience was also one that left a positive mark on me.
 In the Legal Office at UNIFIL, I worked with some of the best professionals in the field and as well as carrying out the tasks typical of a Legal Office in a mission, there were weekly, if not daily, issues relating to the integrity of the “Blue Line” and the operation of the mission as a whole within the legal parameters of the mandate.
 As an Irish person, it of course had a personal connection to me, as we all grew up with the knowledge that every year since 1978, the Irish Army has contributed troops to this peacekeeping mission.
-It was fascinating to actually be able to not only see where the troops are deployed, but to also be a part of and contributing to the mission.
+It was fascinating to actually be able to not only see where the troops are deployed but to also be a part of and contribute to the mission.

 During my time there, I provided legal training courses, for example regarding the Protection of Civilians, but in my first few days at the mission I was placed in charge of the Rules of Engagement legal training program for newly arrived troops, which was definitely a daunting experience at first, but one I grew to love.
 I’d like to return to this work at some point in the future.

-Eric with members of the Legal Office and legal advisors from several troop contingents receiving a briefing from members of IRISHBATT in South Lebanon
+Eric Tully with members of the Legal Office and legal advisors from several troop contingents receiving a briefing from members of IRISHBATT in South Lebanon.

 Why did you decide to work abroad (bring your professional experience and knowledge elsewhere)?